raphpare/brique/README.md

 ```

 ### updateOnResize()
-Update the dimension of grid items when the window is resized.
+Update the dimension of grid items when the grid element is resized.
 ``` ts
 const refGrid = document.getElementById('grid');
 const briqueGrid = new Brique(refGrid);